 1. Looney Tunes: Back In Action (2003)

-Jenna Elfman surprises Bugs Bunny while showering in this unusual live action/animated hybrid, which features poor Bugsy pouring chocolate syrup down the drain in a clever nod to the original.
-Fun fact: Hitchcock did substituted the blood for chocolate, so it would show up better on camera slash taste amazing.
+Jenna Elfman surprises Bugs Bunny while showering in this unusual live action/animated hybrid, which features poor Bugsy pouring chocolate syrup down the drain.
+Fun fact: Hitchcock substituted the blood for chocolate, so it would show up better on camera slash taste amazing.

 2. High Anxiety (1977)

 Mel Brooks took on a huge task with the film High Anxiety, lampooning Hitchcock's entire filmography in one hilarious spoof.
 One of the film's highlights is the inevitable Psycho shower parody, where Brooks is attacked with a newspaper by a disgruntled motel employee.
 Bonus points for the innovative use of ink and for substituting the terrifying strings with the high-pitched cries of an angry bellhop.

 While most shows homage the infamous shower scene within a bathroom setting, The Simpsons typically chose a far more clever route, moving the action to the garage, where Maggie attacks Homer with a hammer.
 The entire sequence is replicated shot-for-shot, using the same music to create a funny, yet also slightly unnerving parody that ends with red paint flowing down the drain like blood.

 For it's third season, That '70s Show filmed a Halloween episode called 'Too Old to Trick or Treat, Too Young to Die' that was packed to the brim with #AlfredHitchcock movie references, including a hilarious but not so surprising nod to Psycho's signature scene.

 Not sure if Janet Leigh wore those Hulk briefs in the original scene though.